GauthierVigouroux/Stand_are_nodes/README.md

 <h2>Configuration</h2>

-<p>Before running the script you have to create an input json file (Put it in the directory <i>databases</i>).
-It concerned with the norms you want to analyse.
-If you need to analyse an ISO ecosystem, you have to create a file which each entries is a norm of the ISO ecosystem.
-You will need the code of the norm like a key, the likes to the iso preview of the norm, the title of this norm and fill the file like this :</p>
+<p>Before running the script you have to create an input JSON file (Put it in the directory <i>databases</i>).
+It is concerned with the norms you want to analyze.
+If you need to analyze an ISO ecosystem, you have to create a file in which each entry is a norm of the ISO ecosystem.
+You will need the code of the norm like a key, the likes to the iso preview of the norm, the title of this norm, and fill the file like this :</p>

 <b>isolist.json :</b>
 ```json